 What is incognito mode?

 The word incognito means to hide one’s true identity.
-The hero in a story might “travel incognito” so as to not be discovered.
-Incognito mode on Android devices is similar; it’s a way to hide as you travel the web.
+Incognito mode on Android devices is just that; it’s a way to hide as you travel the web.
 Incognito mode as realized in Google Chrome on Android basically hides your browsing history so others can’t see the websites you’ve visited.
 In effect, it masks your footprints across the web.

 How to turn on incognito mode